LuMarian/ValueSnake/README.md

 ## What does it do?

+After you set up the files, when you hit a shot, it will be transferred to the ValueSnake window, where it can be read by Springbok.
+Before the first shot, the ValueSnake window will be black, so no worries :)

 Generally, the files here on ValueSnake do 3 things:

 •	Improve on misreads by the SkyTrak+, meaning that stupidly out of range values for launch or speed, that happen on those accidental triggers occasionally, will be discarded: > 70° Launch, < 3 mph Ballspeed and Spin < 400 rpm.